Jair Jurrjens: Atlanta Braves

 Jurrjens again pitched very well in the first half of 2009, going just 7–7 but posting an excellent 2.91 ERA in 19 starts.
 Unlike 2008, there was no drop-off in the second half for Jurrjens, as he went 7–3 with an exceptional 2.24 ERA in 15 second-half starts.
-He was named Pitcher of the Month in September.
-Overall in 2009, Jurrjens went 14–10 while finishing third in the National League with a 2.60 ERA in 215 innings and tying for the league lead with 34 games started.
+He was named the NL Pitcher of the Month in September.
+Overall in 2009, Jurrjens went 14–10 while finishing third in the NL with a 2.60 ERA in 215 innings and tying for the league lead with 34 games started.
 Jurrjens went 7–6 with a 4.64 ERA in 2010, a season in which he dealt with some health problems.
-He underwent arthroscopic surgery for a torn meniscus in his right knee in October, having missed September and the Division Series with pain in his knee.
+He underwent arthroscopic surgery for a torn meniscus in his right knee in October, having missed September and the NL Division Series with pain in his knee.

 Jurrjens began the 2011 season on the disabled list (DL), but got off to a strong start after he was activated.
-He was named Pitcher of the Month in May.
+He was named the NL Pitcher of the Month in May.
 He pitched his first career shutout on July 1, 2011, against the Baltimore Orioles, allowing one hit and one walk.
 It was his eleventh win of the season and improved his ERA to a league-best 1.89 ERA.
-Jurrjens led the National League in wins and ERA at the All-Star break, and was chosen to pitch in his only All-Star Game.
+Jurrjens led the NL in wins and ERA at the All-Star break, and was chosen to pitch in his only All-Star Game.
 He tossed 12/3 scoreless innings in the NL's 5–1 win.
 Following the All-Star break, Jurrjens went 0–1 with a 6.26 ERA in four starts.
 On August 6, the Braves placed him on the 15-day DL due to pain in his surgically repaired right knee.
 The move was retroactive to August 2.
 He returned briefly, but did not play for the Braves in September.

 Jurrjens got off to a poor start in the 2012 season, while suffering from a strained groin, with an 0–2 record and a 9.37 ERA in his first four starts.
 On April 23, he was optioned to the Braves' Triple-A affiliate in Gwinnett, his first demotion in five seasons with the Braves.
 Atlanta general manager Frank Wren stated that the move was intended to give Jurrjens the opportunity to work through his difficulties at the Triple-A level and get back on track pitching wise.
 On June 22, Jurrjens was called back to the majors by the Braves after pitcher Brandon Beachy underwent Tommy John surgery.
-Jurrjens got his first win of the 2012 season against the Boston Red Sox.
-For the 2012 season, he posted a 6.89 ERA.
+Jurrjens got his first win of the season against the Boston Red Sox.
+In 2012, he posted a 6.89 ERA.
 He was not tendered a contract before the deadline on November 30, and became a free agent.